We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - feelings of sadness or hopelessness

 - feelings of anxiety or tension

 - feelings of anger or irritability

-- Gonadotropin-releasing hormone analogs: These include leuprolide (Lupron), nafarelin (Synarel), and goserelin (Zoladex).
+- gonadotropin-releasing hormone analogs such as leuprolide (Lupron), nafarelin (Synarel) and goserelin (Zoladex)

 - evening primrose oil